Dendrosenecio woodlands on Mt. Kilimanjaro

 East African volcanoes – islands of temperate ecosystems

-Kilimanjaro massif started to form some 3 million years ago and last major eruptions took place some 350,000 years ago.
-This is long time enough for the development of unique species on this isolated mountain.
+Kilimanjaro massif started to form some 3 million years ago and the last major eruptions took place some 350,000 years ago.
+This is a long time enough for the development of unique species on this isolated mountain.

-In Eastern Africa are located several such biodiversity "islands" – free standing mountains with unique plants and animals – Mount Meru, Mount Kenya, Mount Elgon and others.
+In Eastern Africa are located several such biodiversity "islands" – free standing mountains with unique plants and animals – Mount Meru, Mount Kenya, Mount Elgon, and others.
 Mount Kilimanjaro though is the highest and one of the oldest ones.

 Giant groundsels and lobelias

 First Europeans reached the upper part of Kilimanjaro in the second half of the 19th century.
-When they passed through the dense forest, they were surprised to find groves of weird, alien lookin plants.
+When they passed through the dense forest, they were surprised to find groves of weird, alien looking plants.

 Most impressive of these plants is Dendrosenecio johnstonii, first described by H.H.Johnston in 1884.
 This plant grows up to 10 m tall, it forms a woody stem (diameter up to 40 cm) with large leaf rosettes on the top.
 These stems are branching after the flowering and over the time grow similar to giant candilabres.
 Mature trees can have up to 80 branches.